Strategic Doing – a proven approach to agile strategic planning

 Do More Together

 In today’s world, collaboration is essential to meet the complex challenges we face.
 Strategic Doing enables leaders to design and guide collaborative networks that generate innovative solutions and create shared value.
 It is a strategy discipline that is lean, agile, and fast—just what civic organizations, businesses, universities, communities, and regions need to survive and thrive.
+In many cases, it can become an “agile strategic planning” process to replace time-consuming, expensive plans that never go anywhere.

 What is Strategic Doing?

 It is a new strategy discipline specifically designed for open, loosely-connected networks.
 Unlike strategic planning, that was developed primarily to guide strategic activity in hierarchical organizations, Strategic Doing is designed for situations in which nobody can tell anybody else what to do.
 Collaboration is the only way to move forward.
+Even in companies in which there is a “central authority,” often the work of innovation – moving into new markets, products, or transforming an institution – requires a different kind of working together.

 How does Strategic Doing work?